poproar/Barnabas-Instructors-Guide/_lessons/10/index.md

 anticipatory:
 - We will create and decode a message using Morse Code by using coding skills in ArduBlock.
-- Demonstrate a simple pre-coded flashing LED with a Morse Code message (ie. Go go go!) and ask students to decode it using the Morse Code decoder
+- Demonstrate a simple pre-coded flashing LED with a Morse Code message (ie. S-O-S!) and ask students to decode it using the Morse Code decoder

 practice:
 - Student practicing different letters to code.